api3dao/vitepress-docs/docs/explore/introduction/index.md

 have ripple effects across the entire solution, from how the ecosystem is built to the lowest levels of the protocol.

-Additionally, as existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude API providers.
+Additionally, existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude API providers.
 As such, API3 belives the oracle problem is ill-posed, instead we are faced with an API Connectivity